boldbi/bold-bi-docs/docs/faq/how-to-allow-users-to-create-dashboards-without-modifying-the-existing-data-sources.md

 ![Create All Dashboards Access](/static/assets/faq/images/create-all-dashboards.png#width=400px;height=200px)

-2. After this, provide access to a particular data source with the `Read` permission alone, so that the user can use the existing data source for dashboard creation without modifying it.
+2. Afterwards, grant access to a specific data source with only `Read` permission, allowing the user to utilize the data source for creating dashboards without making any modifications.

 **Entity**: `Specific Data source`